dmccreary/learning-graphs/docs/about.md

 ### 6. Evaluating

-**Evaluate the quality of a generated CDG** in terms of completeness, accuracy, and alignment with learning objectives.
+**Evaluate the quality of a generated learning graph** in terms of completeness, accuracy, and alignment with learning objectives.

-**Example:** Critically assess a CDG created by AI for coverage of all key topics and concept dependencies.
+**Example:** Critically assess a learning graph created by a user or an AI agent for coverage of all key topics and concept dependencies.

 ### 7. Assess
-Analyze personalized learning paths generated from a CDG**, ensuring they meet the individual learning objectives of diverse student profiles.
+Analyze personalized learning paths generated from a learning graph**, ensuring they meet the individual learning objectives of diverse student profiles.

 **Example:** Review AI-generated personalized lesson plans for different student backgrounds and adjust if needed.*